 - Original and unique titles and meta descriptions for each web page.

+As long as the title tag is concise, descriptive, and unique then everything should be fine.
 Optimizing these meta tags is still an essential step in on-page SEO.

 4. Is Your Content High-Quality And In-Depth?

 Although content length is not a ranking factor, in-depth content often displays characteristics that Google likes, such as original insight, reporting, in-depth analysis, and comprehensive exploration of the topic.

 Focusing on content depth and expertise isn’t the same as writing long articles.
 The length of the article is not necessarily correlated with the authoritativeness of the content.